bsmith89/strain-corr/doc/manuscript/manuscript.md

 innovations of StrainPGC are the use of depth correlation information and selection of strain-pure samples.
-Together, these innovations enable StrainPGC to outperform PanPhlAn and StrainPanDA in a benchmark based on a complex community modeled after the human gut microbiome.
+Together, these innovations enable StrainPGC to outperform PanPhlAn and StrainPanDA in a benchmark based on a complex, synthetic community modeled after the human gut microbiome.
 Combining the updated MIDAS v3 and StrainPGC in our workflow, we estimated gene content for thousands of strains in the HMP2 metagenome collection, substantially expanding on the diversity found in reference genome